zinzy/My-Digital-Garden/_posts/_2022-11-21-notes-on-my-web-mastery.md

 - Web development
 - Tinkering
 ---
 Recently, I've been making some great progress with my personal website.
-While I normally don't engage in elaborate technical descriptions of my online life, I feel it's relevant to document what I've learnt and done, if only for posterity.
+While I normally don't engage in elaborate technical ballets on the goings-on of this website

+descriptions of my online life, I feel it's relevant to document what I've learnt and done, if only for posterity.

 ### The setup of this website
 - This website runs on [Jekyll](https://jekyllrb.com/), an open source flat-file content management system.
 This means, among other things, that I don't need a database to access my files.
 I like to have my work sit in a folder that I can move around because I believe [[Tools don't matter]].
 Jekyll allows me to do just this.